 ALLARD DE SAINTE-MARIE, JEAN-JOSEPH D’, officer in the colonial regular troops; b. c.
 1670 in Provence; m.
 Marie-Anne de Tour; d.
 25 March 1730 at Louisbourg, Île Royale (Cape Breton Island).

 His most important mission during his years at Louisbourg came in 1718, when he was sent to Canso (Canceau) and thence to Boston to protest an English attack led by Captain Smart on Canso in September of that year.
-During the 1720s he consistently offered to raise an artillery company for the Louisbourg garrison, but was unable to gain approval for this project.
-He received the order of Saint-Louis in February 1724, but his hopes of commanding the Royal Battery foundered when this post was garrisoned by detachments rather than a full company.
+During the 1720s he repeatedly offered to raise an artillery company for the Louisbourg garrison, but was unable to gain approval for this project.
+He was made a knight of the order of Saint-Louis in February 1724, but his hopes of commanding the Royal Battery foundered when this post was garrisoned by detachments rather than a full company.
 Sainte-Marie seems to have been a steady, conscientious officer with a talent for engineering, but Costebelle also noted that he lacked supporters because of his “excessive thrift.”
 His son Philippe-Joseph* was also an officer at Louisbourg.

 Cite This Article